Esinko/Quick_Dynmap/README.md

 You can host assets for markers and other stuff in the assets folder, the files can be found in POST /api?filename=[filename_here]

 # Usage
 I suggest you have a basic knowledge of Javascript and JSON.
-So you can edit stuff I put in myself as this is repostory for and in use service.
+So you can edit stuff I put in myself as this is repostory for anin use service.